vercel/examples/edge-functions/feature-flag-apple-store/README.md

 http://localhost:3000/api/store/close
 ```

-Alternatively you can use the Edge Config UI on vercel.com to update the `featureFlagsAppleStore_storeClosed` value directly in your Edge Config.
+Alternatively you can use the Edge Config UI in your on vercel.com to update the `featureFlagsAppleStore_storeClosed` value directly.